fast/logforth/README.md

 ## Maturity

 This crates has been in development since 2024-08.
 It is being used in several production systems stable enough to be considered mature, but it is still evolving.

-Read the following sections for what is stabilized and what is planned for the future.
+All modular components are factored out into separate crates.
+We are undergoing to stabilize the core APIs and several core components, and then release them as `logforth-core` 1.0.
+Other components will be released as separate crates that depend on `logforth-core`.

 ### Stabilize targets